usianej/Azure_Cloud_Developers/Core_Azure_concepts.md

     - Within a specific region
     - It cannot span subscriptions nor regions

+### Subnets

 - The address space is broken up into subnets with the smallest subnet possible being a /29 which will give 3 usable IP addresses
 - Subnet are regional and span Availability Zones
+- Allow customers to group IP addresses in a more efficient manner and to group related resources together to allow security rules and filtering (using NSG and ASG)

 ### Reserves IP Addresses